 Thank you, next

-Use the five-question rule.
+Using the five-question rule is another way to save money and a great hack to keep your expenses in check.
 “Want or a need?
 Do I need it?
 Do I see myself using it?
 How often?
 Is it worth the time?”
-Make it a point to run by these questions every single time you’re buying something to avoid unnecessary expenses.
+Make it a point to run by these questions every single time you’re buying something to avoid unnecessary expenses and it will help you save money on your everyday expenses.

 Instead of buying clothes every single month according to the season and trends, go for clothes-swapping.
 Give a few pieces to a friend to wear, and get some of hers.
 Or start a mini club of sorts.
 Set a group budget and get clothes from that amount that can be shared by every one of the same sizes.

 If you’re big on reading, books can be fairly expensive.
 Especially if you devour a book a day.
 Go for library subscriptions, or purchase from a used books’ store.
 Get them by the kilo as well, like your mom would get veggies from a vendor.
-It’s fairly cheaper that way.
+It’s fairly cheaper that way and one of the easy ways to save money.

 Cut it out